 - Leafy greens

 - Nuts & Seeds

 - Herbs and spices

 This list features various foods that reduce inflammation (check my post “Best anti-inflammatory foods“), improve cholesterol levels, maintain a healthy gut (“PCOS and digestive issues“), and lower blood sugar levels (“Low-glycemic diet for weight loss“).
 These life-giving foods are high in nutritional value and nourish your body.

 Some of the foods on this list, such as dark chocolate and red wine, may have caught you by surprise.
 Red wine contains resveratrol, an antioxidant-like compound derived from plants.
 Studies have shown that the consumption of resveratrol significantly reduces weight.

 Dark chocolate can also reduce body fat due to the anti-inflammatory flavonoids.
 As long as the chocolate bar doesn’t contain alkalized chocolate to reduce flavonoids and has at least 70 percent cacao, you’re good to devour and enjoy!

 Making the switch from eating processed, packaged junk food to eating healthy, organic whole foods is anything but easy.
-But Implementing these foods into your diet is a must if you want to reduce stomach fat significantly.
+But Implementing these foods into your diet you can significantly reduce stomach fat and slim your waist.

 The more you replace unhealthy foods with these healthier options, the easier it gets, and the faster you’ll see results in slimming your waist.